drbean/scratch/edit/steve/frontmatter.md

 # Preface

-Writing distinguishes the superior person from the fool.
+Writing distinguishes the educated person from the uneducated person.
+Your writing in English is more important for native speakers when they form an impression of your intelligence than what you say.

-When you put words on paper, you are creating a thing, with no shape or form, but which is real, like a smartphone app, which can change others' lives.
+When you put words on paper, you are creating a thing, just as much as you are when building a house, or cooking food.
+It doesn't have a shape or form, like a house, or food.
+But is is real, just like a computer app is real, and it can change other people's lives.

 \mainmatter